Skip to Content

 Whether going through a divorce or needing paternity establishment post-separation, let our compassionate Florida child custody attorneys defend your parental rights.
 With our experience and compassion, you do not have to face this emotionally turbulent time alone.
 Call (800) 822-5170 or contact us online for a consultation.

-Understanding Florida's Child Custody Laws with a Custody Attorney
+Understanding Florida's Child Custody Laws With a Custody Attorney

 Types of Custody in Florida Explained by Custody Lawyers